GoogleCloudPlatform/functions-framework-cpp/ci/README.md

 # Configuring the CI Environment

 These notes describe how to set up a GCP project to run these Functions Framework for C++ integration tests.
 The main audience for these notes are developers of the Functions Framework.

 - If you are looking for examples on how to **use** the Functions Framework for C++, the [How-to Guides](/examples/howto-guides.md) should help you get started.
-- If you want to compile and test the examples after making changest to the framework, the read [Testing the Functions Framework Examples](/examples/README.md)
+- If you want to compile and test the examples after making changes to the framework, then read
+  [Testing the Functions Framework Examples](/examples/README.md)
-- If you are looking for more detailed instructions to configure the CI environment, this is the document you should read.
+- If you are looking for detailed instructions to configure the CI environment, this is the document you should read.

 ## Pre-requisites

 These notes assume you are familiar with GCP, with the Google Cloud SDK command-line too, and have set up a valid GCP project, with billing enabled.

 > :warning: Most of these services will incur billing costs, probably in the
 > hundreds of dollars per month.
 Do not run these steps unless you understand